SimoDax/simodax.github.io/_posts/2016-11-20-wd-mycloud-remote-startup-shutdown.md

 **Shutting it down**

-As day passed, this operation began more and more tedious, so I made some researches and managed to ssh into the nas kernel.
+As day passed, this operation became more and more tedious, so I made some researches and managed to ssh into the nas kernel.
 At this point, a simple	'halt'	was enough to send the unit to sleep, just as you turned it off using the web control panel.
 At this point, I made a batch file to automate the whole process.
 To use it, you need to download plink, which basically is the console version of PuTTY from here [https://the.earth.li/~sgtatham/putty/latest/x86/plink.exe](https://the.earth.li/~sgtatham/putty/latest/x86/plink.exe)

 Now [download the batch from my github](https://raw.githubusercontent.com/SimoDax/simodax.github.io/master/assets/turn%20off.bat) (right click > save as..) and place it in the same folder you downloaded plink in ( **This is not optional!** ), right click on it and create a shortcut to your Desktop.